Meaningful human control: actionable properties for AI system development: Introduction

 This article aims to contribute to closing the gap between the theory of meaningful human control, as proposed by \cite{santonidesio_meaningful_2018}, and the practice of designing and developing human-AI systems by proposing four actionable properties that can be addressed throughout the system's lifecycle.
 We start by unpacking the philosophical concept of meaningful human control (Section~\ref{sec_related}).
-We then present a set of four properties that indicate whether and to what extent a human-AI system is under meaningful human control, discussing concrete methods and tools that can support addressing each property and illustrating them with respect to two case studies: automated vehicles and AI-based hiring (Section~\ref{sec_properties}).
-Finally, we discuss the systemic and socio-technical nature of these properties and the need for multidisciplinary actions (Section~\ref{sec_disc}) and conclude the paper (Section~\ref{sec_concl}).
+We then present a set of four properties that were generated through an iterative process of abductive thinking that combined the different disciplinary perspectives of the authors (engineering, computer science, philosophy of technology, ethnography and design).
+We describe each property and illustrate how each of them helps defining whether and to what extent a human-AI system is under meaningful human control.
+We also suggest concrete methods and tools that can support addressing each property and illustrate them with respect to two case studies: automated vehicles and AI-based hiring (Section~\ref{sec_properties}).
+Finally, we discuss the systemic and socio-technical nature of these properties and the need for transdisciplinary practices (Section~\ref{sec_disc}) and conclude the paper (Section~\ref{sec_concl}).